gilbertchen/duplicacy/GUIDE.md

 ## Include/Exclude Patterns

 An include pattern starts with -, and an exclude pattern starts with +.
-Patterns may contain wildcard character such as * and ? with their normal meaning.
+Patterns may contain wildcard characters such as * and ? with their normal meaning.

 When matching a path against a list of patterns, the path is compared with the part after + or -, one pattern at a time.
 Therefore, the order of the patterns is significant.
 If a match with an include pattern is found, the path is said to be included without further comparisons.
 If a match with an exclude pattern is found, the path is said to be excluded without further comparison.
 If a match is not found, the path will be excluded if all patterns are include patterns, but included otherwise.